 Laser Doppler vibrometers are indispensable tools for challenging work in the field of acoustics and ultrasonics.
 They visualize vibration directly at the source of sound generation: on a membrane or any other moving surface.
 Their non-contact measuring principle is precise, highly linear and free from environmental influences.

 Optomet laser vibrometers have proven their value in the development of loudspeaker systems, in the construction of musical instruments, the development of ultrasonic sensors, microphones, mobile phones and ultrasonic sonotrodes but also in the acoustic design of consumer goods, white goods, automotive and aircraft components or in the validation of FE models.

 Laser vibrometers from Optomet support manufacturers of musical instruments in the optimization of musical instruments with regard to sound quality, durability and design characteristics.

 The examination of instrument strings is practically impossible with conventional contact sensors, as these are difficult to attach to the strings.
 Additionally, mass loading by sensors such as accelerometers would corrupt the dynamic response of the measurement object.
 A similar problem arises with the sound boxes of guitars and string instruments as well as the sound boards of pianos and grand pianos.

-Optomet Laser Doppler vibrometers enable instrument manufacturers to systematically and without contact investigate vibration amplitudes, resonance frequencies, damping and the effects of the choice of materials in the development of musical instruments, without the need of physically contacting and therefore influencing the characteristics of the instrument.
+Optomet Laser Doppler vibrometers allow to systematically investigate vibration amplitudes, resonance frequencies, damping and the effects of the choice of materials in the development of musical instruments, without the need of physically contacting and therefore influencing the characteristics of the instrument.

 The vibration analysis of resonance bodies allows the detection and visualization of surface vibrations on the body of an instrument.
 Vibration modes or hidden sounds can be clearly identified and classified in the frequency spectrum.
 This enables a clear analysis of the unique sound of guitars, violins, pianos, drums and many other instruments.